pocketpixels/PhotoAppLink/README.md

 While we recommend using the `PALSendToController` you can also implement your own custom UI for presenting the available apps to the user:

 *	First check the array returned by `[[PALManager sharedPALManager] destinationApps]`.
 If it’s not empty, then there are compatible apps installed that can receive images.
 *	Use the array to iterate through all the `PALAppInfo` objects and build your own UI.
-The `PALAppInfo` objects contain the apps' name, icon, description and more.
+The `PALAppInfo` objects contain the apps' name, description and more.
 *	Once the user selects one of the apps, call `[[PALManager sharedPALManager] invokeApplication:appInfo withImage:currentImage]` to launch the selected app.